The Hills Shire

 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

-In comparison, the same 3 industries in New South Wales accounted for 34.5% in Manufacturing; 7.6% in Transport, Postal and Warehousing; and 10.3% in Financial and Insurance Services.
+In comparison, the same 3 industries in New South Wales accounted for 32.2% in Manufacturing; 10.4% in Financial and Insurance Services; and 7.0% in Transport, Postal and Warehousing.

 The major differences between total imports by industries in The Hills Shire and New South Wales were:

-- A smaller percentage of total imports by Professional, Scientific and Technical Services (2.8% compared to 6.2%)
+- A larger percentage of total imports by Transport, Postal and Warehousing (9.3% compared to 7.0%)